 By Wang Hao

-These verses are to be found within the: “At that time went on the through the corn; and His disciples were an hungered, and began to pluck the ears of corn and to eat.
+These verses are to be found within the Bible: “At that time Jesus went on thethrough the corn; and His disciples were an hungered, and began to pluck the ears of corn and to eat.
 But when the Pharisees saw it, they said to Him, Behold, Your disciples do that which is not lawful to do on the sabbath day” (Matthew 12:1–2).
 Whenever I read these two verses, I can’t help but think: “The Sabbath was a holy day prescribed by Jehovah God for the Israelites.
 Everyone stopped their work on this day and went to the temple to worship Jehovah God.
 But when the Lord Jesus came, He worked on the Sabbath, so why didn’t He lead His disciples to keep the Sabbath?
 What was His thinking behind this?”
 These questions had always bugged me.

 The Lord Jesus Did Not Keep the Sabbath